-Consumer surplus also measures satisfaction, but it expressed in monetary units, while utility - in units of utility.
+Consumer surplus measures satisfaction in monetary units (while utility - in units of utility).

 It is monetary gain obtained by consumers when they purchase a product for a price that is less than they would be willing to pay.

 It is measured directly by demand function (cardinal approach)